Learn why social workers in Yorkshire & Humber are increasingly choosing permanent roles over temporary contracts.

-Working on a temporary basis for a social work agency can seem like an attractive option, with the potential for variety, flexibility, and in some cases better hourly pay.
-While this way of working will always suit some practitioners, recent improvements in how local authority teams across Yorkshire & the Humber do things have seen many agency colleagues choosing to return to permanent roles.
+Working on a temporary basis for a social work agency can seem like an attractive option, with the potential for variety, flexibility, and better hourly pay.
+While this way of working will always suit some practitioners, the DfE’s recent changes to agency rules and improved offers from local authorities across Yorkshire & the Humber have seen many agency colleagues choosing to return to permanent roles.

 Whether you’re already working for an agency, or just weighing up your options, it’s well worth taking a fresh look at what permanent roles can offer.
 We’ve spoken to some colleagues across the region who opted to switch back to a permanent role to see why they felt it was the right choice.